What is mindfulness?

 MBSR was developed by Jon Kabat-Zinn, founder of the Center for Mindfulness in Medicine, Health Care, and Society, in the University of Massachusetts Medical School.
 It applies insight meditation techniques, which have a Buddhist psychological framework in a secular format.
 MBCT for recurrent depression was developed by Zindel Segal, Mark Williams and John Teasdale.
 MBCT for recurrent depression represents an evolutionary development of MBSR within a cognitive scientific theoretical framework.
 It has proven effective in clinical trials for preventing serious recurrent depression and is approved and recommended in the UK by the National Institute for Clinical Excellence (NICE).

-What is the time commitment in attending an MBSR or MBCT course?
+What is the time commitment for an MBCT course?

-Both these interventions have a similar 8-week format.
+Both these interventions have a similar 8-weekly or 5-day format.
 There is a weekly class of two to two and a half hours and participants also make a commitment to do around an hour practice during the other six days in the week.
 There is also an all-day practice towards the end of the course.

 No. MBCT may be adapted for a number of needs based on the psychological understanding of specific groups of participants or can be adapted for groups with a wide range of reasons for learning mindfulness skills.
 Our MBCT courses, which are open to the general public, will be useful for people who suffer from recurrent depression, who find that the stress of their lives is creating chronic unhappiness, exhaustion, anxiety and burn-out, as well as people who wish to develop a mindfulness practice to enhance their lives in a variety of ways.